castrojo/castrojo.github.io/about.md

 ## Other Stuff

-I've been fortunate enough to work with many incredible open source people over the years, I spent about 10 years on Ubuntu!
+I've been fortunate enough to work with many incredible open source people over the years:

 ![](http://www.jorgecastro.org/images/uds.jpg)